How to respond to work emails that upset you

 *Ding* You’ve just gotten an email and it does not sound polite at all.
 Actually, it is so unpolite that it is really upsetting.
 First instinct is of course to respond and make your points known in the same language and attitude of the email you received.
 But what if it was not intended to be rude?

 We have all been there and done that.
-We want to know how to create an email as a response to an upsetting email.
-In most cases we all would have responded to the upsetting email with our initial impulses.
-Because in the end, we have to respond to our work emails, right?
-You have the choice to create your email response now or later – and we recommend creating it later.
+We want to know how to compose an appropriate response to an upsetting email.
+In most cases we all would have responded to the upsetting email with our initial impulses – which would probably have been to answer with some rudeness of our own.
+Or else to send the rude email straight to the Trash folder.
+But in the end, we have to respond to our work emails, right?
+You do have the choice to write a response now or later – and we recommend later.
+Here’s why.

-Did you read the work email?
+Did you read the email carefully?
 More than once?

 Wait!
 Before you send that response email